JowiAoun/Threaded-Phasmophobia-Simulation/CHECKUP.md

 Before submission:
-- All heap is freed on exit
-- Complete the README
-- Go over specifications once more and verify if data AND behaviour closely matches
 - Make sure all functions prototypes are defined as well as functions for function prototypes
 - Make sure everything is logged (after each action) and looks similar to brightspace lecture "COMP 2401 B Lecture 17"